Woodsish/Woodsish.github.io/pages/Infrasonic Wildfire Detection.md

-layout: page
-title: "Infrasonic Wildfire Detection"
+# Infrasonic Wildfire Detection
-description: My Senior Capstone project at the University of Idaho
+My Senior Capstone project at the University of Idaho